RHElements/rhelements.github.io/docs/get-started.md

 ## Prerequisites

 The easiest way to get started is install `generator-rhelement` to scaffold out a new RHElement.
 The generator requires that you have [Yeoman](http://yeoman.io/) installed.
-In addition to Yeoman, you'll want to install [Web Component Tester](https://github.com/Polymer/web-component-tester) globally for running tests on your element.
+In addition to Yeoman, you'll want to install [Polyserve](https://github.com/Polymer/polyserve) for local development and [Web Component Tester](https://github.com/Polymer/web-component-tester) globally for running tests on your element.

 ```
-npm install -g yo wct
+npm install -g yo polyserve web-component-tester
 ```

 Once you have Yeoman and Web Component Tester installed, install the RHElement generator.